volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 * **getPrototypeOf** - using **Object.getPrototypeOf**
 * **setPrototypeOf** - using **Object.setPrototypeOf**

-One important thing to remember - JavaScript enforces some conditions to be fulfilled when using traps, but we will tie more detailed explanations to the corresponding sections.
+One important thing to remember - JavaScript enforces some conditions that must be met when using traps, but we will tie more detailed explanations to the appropriate sections.

 ## The "Get" Trap